JavOrraca/Home/projects/proj-4.md

 **Prerequisites**
 * R notebook: I use [JupyterLab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) almost exclusively nowadays for projects like these, but if you're just starting out, [RStudio (desktop)](https://www.rstudio.com/) is a much better beginner platform in my opinion
 * R packages:
-  * dplyr, sqldf, fastDummies (for fast dummy variable building, i.e., the process of converting categorical variables to binary variables for more efficient modeling xlsx (in my team's case, we collected our social data in Excel), reshape, dplyr, ggplot2
+  * dplyr, sqldf, fastDummies (this one is new to me, but worked great for fast conversions of categorical variables to binary variables), ggplot2,

 # Super Bowl 53: Final Score Predictions